kclquantlaw/pipeline/README.md

 ### Output Data

 * housingact2004.json: A "flat file" serliazing the full content (about all sections) of the Graphie Object after parsing Housing Act 2004's full XML file.
-* outbound.json: A JSON file populating the network visualization (also including references to external Acts) on .
+* outbound.json: A JSON file populating the network visualization (also including references to external Acts) on https://graphie.quantlaw.co.uk/network.html?v=1 .
-* inbound.hson: A JSON file populating the inbound network references between Housing Act's 2004 sections.
+* inbound.hson: A JSON file populating the inbound network references between Housing Act's 2004 sections on https://graphie.quantlaw.co.uk/weight.html.

 ## Other